milasudril/geosimd/README.md

 `your_vector_space` is now a metric normed space, with PointType added to the normed space `V`.
 For the same reason as `hilbert_space_mixin` adds `normed_squared`, `metric_normed_space_mixin` adds the `distance_squared` function.

 In computer graphics it is common to use homogenous coordinates.
 This requires that points and vectors has an extra coordinate that should be 1 for points and 0 for vectors.
 To enable this behaviour, there has to be a type called `enable_homogenous_coordinates_t` in the vector space struct.

+## Angles

+GeoSIMD features two models for an angle.
+A `rotation_angle` is inteded to be used as a representation of the total rotation of an object (mod 2 pi).
+A `turn_angle` can be used to increment or decrement a `rotation_angle`.
+The difference between two `rotation_angle`s results in a `turn_angle`.
+Furthermore `turn_angles` can be multiplied by a scalar.
+Thus, a `turn_angle` is the vector between two points of type `rotation_angle`.

+Angles are represented as a binary angle, where one full turn equals 2^32.
+To make it easy to rotate an object with same precision infinitely, a `rotation_angle` is represented by an `uint32_t`.
+A `turn_angle` is stored as an `int64_t`, and thus it can store multiple turns.